BenGriffith/tollway-traffic/README.md

 ```

 ## Identify Late and/or Duplicate Events
-If you would like to have more into the late and/or duplicate events that have been created, you can do so by enabling the `--output-file` option with any of the `--include-late` and `--include-duplicate` options.
+If you would like to have more transparency into the late and/or duplicate events that have been created, you can do so by enabling the `--output-file` option with any of the `--include-late` and `--include-duplicate` options.
 Enabling `--output-file` will write all events to a json file and all late and/or duplicates events will have additional references.
 - Late events will have the key `is_late` with time unit (seconds, minutes, hours, days) as the `value`.
 - Duplicate events will have the key `is_duplicate` with a `value` of `true`.